Gnucki/lolve/README.md

 ### Possible improvements

-- Add bonus points to apply on one lane
+- Add bonus points to apply on one lane.
-- Add a list of best players
+- Add a list of best players.
 - ...